TCR registration (The Campaign Registry): How to Set It Up? The Definitive SMS Guide

 The carriers then classified SMS text messages as application-to-person (A2P).
 That classification is important because it makes text messages subject to certain regulations–chief among them, that your business must enter the SMS campaign registry.
 This hold true for American businesses and Canadian businesses who send text messages to American contacts.

-If your business hasn't properly completed the SMS campaign registration, your text message campaign service provider won't be able to enable new SMS on new numbers.
+If your business hasn’t properly completed the SMS campaign registration by August 31, 2023, your messages will be blocked and you could potentially receive a fee.
+In fact, non-registered programs could be blocked as early as July 5, 2023.
+Moreover, your service provider won’t be able to enable new SMS on new numbers.

 The goal of The Campaign Registry is to reduce the incidence of spam and fraud.
 TCR registration accomplishes this goal by collecting and verifying a business's name, federal registration number, address, and contact information.